Pilarcitos Alternative High (Continuation School)

 - Student Attention Lowest teacher:student ratio (Top 10%)

-- Pilarcitos Alternative High (Continuation School)'s student population of 32 students has declined by 17% over five school years.
+- Pilarcitos Alternative High (Continuation School)'s student population of 30 students has stayed relatively flat over five school years.

-- The teacher population of 3 teachers has grown by 50% over five school years.
+- The teacher population of 2 teachers has declined by 33% over five school years.

 |School Type||Alternative school|